Tight is a word I’m more than happy to associate with a good pair of skinny jeans.

 You should instead aim to put on your hydrating and moisturising products as soon as you can after cleansing or applying your active serums – without the drying phase in between.
 This means you can move onto an occlusive ‘sealing’ oil step sooner and finish your routine with all the hydration you need exactly where it needs to be.
 Aim for somewhere between immediately (or realistically, ~5 seconds) and within 1 minute.

-Reason #3: Harsh environment
+Reason #3: Harsh environments

 Alas, sometimes it comes down to where you live and the kind of climate you’re exposed to.
 Specifically dry, desert-like climates and extreme heat or cold which wick away moisture more greedily, upping your need for an abundance of oil to counteract its effects.
 And of course, an injury like sun or wind burn will cause swelling, which puts tension on the skin and makes you feel itchy.

-The 4-part solution to tight-feeling skin
+The 4-part solution to soothe tight-feeling skin

 The overall advice?
 Oils are your friends – so keep as much oil on your skin as you can!

-Don’t take away the oils
+Don’t wash away all your oils

 If you’re stripping away every last drop of oil in your skin, it’s no wonder that when it dries it hardens like a piece of jerky.
 Oils lubricate the skin cells, making them flexible and elastic enough to make all the facial movements you’ll do in a day.